PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 The Ether platform has pre-built APIs for both traditional and **alternative** credit data sources to accelerate data ingestion for sharper credit decisioning.
 This seems to be a function that Equifax also has.

+### Discover and Zest

+Discover Financial Services has entered an agreement with ZestFinance, a developer of underwriting software, to create what they call the world’s biggest platform for AI-based credit scoring according to a company release.

 ### Summary

 There are a lot of activities in the space of applying new technologies (big data + machine learning) to credit scoring in financial services.
 The competition is very fierce.